zharrane/Knock-out-Script/README.md

 [When you get knocked](https://youtu.be/rgFmN-q2Eas) [When knock someone](https://youtu.be/LgmAvoq3EI0)

-## PS: i removed the progress bar you can download it and add it
+## PS: i removed the progress bar you can implement any

 ### Feel free to use this script share it or modify it.